-Easter is coming up next month, and I have childhood memories of sitting down with my grandmother every year and painting eggs.
-So, you can imagine my surprise several years ago when I first heard that chicken eggs can come in different colors (think of all the paint this could have saved me!).
+I first heard that chicken eggs have different colors when I was little (think of all the paint this could have saved me on Easter!).
 I was curious to learn more, so I did some research.
-So, can chickens really lay different colored eggs?

-Chickens do lay different colored eggs.
-It has been proven in nature that, typically, chickens with white earlobes lay white eggs, and those with red earlobes lay brown eggs.
-Interestingly, there are also ‘Easter Eggers’ chickens capable of laying eggs in other colors like pink, blue, green, and yellow.
+It’s been proven in nature that chickens with white earlobes lay white eggs, and those with red earlobes lay brown eggs.
+There are also ‘Easter Eggers’ chickens capable of laying eggs in other colors like pink, blue, green, and yellow.

 Why Do Chickens Lay Different Colored Eggs?